kodebae/kodebae/README.md

 <details>
  <summary><h3>👩🏽‍💻 Karmen's Coding Journey</h3></summary>

-As an enthusiastic and experienced Software Engineer, I bring a diverse background of both Software Engineering and Communications to the table.
-My coding journey began in 2015 while pursuing undergrad degrees in communications and marketing.
-Since then, I have continuously honed my skills through attending coding school, going to coding meetups in Asheville, NC, and working as a Frontend Software Engineer for 5+ years before taking the dive into full-stack.
-In addition to my technical skills, I have provided clients in the Upstate area with SEO/SEM work and other digital development solutions.
+**Currently:** I'm a Site Reliability Engineer at Coaigo Consulting in Greenville, SC.
+I have 8 years of experience in a few different areas in tech, Full-Stack Engineering, Digital Marketing, Site Reliability Engineering, and now, a technical lead at Women Who Code Greenville.
+I thrive in the dynamic realm of ensuring software reliability, enhancing performance, and maintaining availability.
+So I’ve done a lot of different things.
+My life long passion is geared toward aerospace and defense engineering.
+One day I hope to leverage my technical skills to contribute to the future of aviation and space exploration.

+**My Past:** My coding journey began in 2015 while pursuing my undergrad degrees in communications and marketing.
 I am deeply passionate about software engineering, which led me to attend the Web Development program at Bloom Institute of Technology in 2020.
 There, I gained invaluable expertise in Java, Python, JavaScript, React.js, SpringBoot, RESTful APIs and more.

-After graduation I gained real world experince working for Besitmate as a SWE Apprentice.
-I excelled in managing communication channels with stakeholders, end-users, and clients.
-I thrive in collaborative, interdisciplinary team environments, working alongside colleagues from diverse backgrounds and providing valuable insights and technical expertise.
-I am certified in Enterprise Design Thinking through IBM and I utilize these skills when working cross functionally.
+Since then, I have continuously honed my skills through attending coding school, going to coding meetups and working as a Frontend and a Full-Stack SWE.
+In addition to my technical skills, I have provided clients in the Upstate area with Enterprise Design Thinking, SEO,SEM, brand awareness, and other digital development solutions.

-Right now I am actively refining my coding craftsmanship and currently being Mentored as a "T" shaped engineer who specilizes in Site Reliability Engineering.
+**Education:** Right now I am actively refining my coding craftsmanship and currently being Mentored as a "T" shaped engineer who specilizes in Site Reliability Engineering.
 I believe in continuous learning and development as a loop, while embracing new technologies and methodologies.
-I am also engaged in a few open source projects that utilize Java, Spring Boot, Docker, K8S, AWS and more.

 I invite you to explore my portfolio, where you can see my recent work in action.
-My open source projects have not been added yet as they are still in the desgin phase or currently not pushed to a public repo, but these will be added soon.
-Thank you for taking the time to learn about my experiences and skills.
-If you'd like to talk to me about working on a project you can reach out to me directly.
-I have a contact form on my portfolio page.
+Thank you for taking the time to learn more about me.

-Fun Fact about me: I am currently a ghost writer for technical blogs.
+**Fun Fact about me:** I am currently a ghost writer for technical blogs.
 I will be opeing up my calendar and accepting new clients again soon.

 [Check out my portfolio!](https://karmen-durbin-swe.netlify.app/)